 In public speaking there is plenty of feedback to let you know how your message is being received.
 Do your listeners lean forward in their seats, as if paying close attention?
+Do they applaud in approval?
+Do they laugh at your jokes?
 Do they have quizzical looks on their faces?
 Do they shuffle their feet and gaze at the clock?
 The message sent by these reactions could be "I am fascinated," "I am bored," "I agree with you," "I don't agree with you," or any number of others.
 As a speaker, you need to be alert to these reactions and adjust your message accordingly.